konstantin-baetz/konstantinbaetz.github.io/short_bio.md

 ### Professional Profile

 I left academia in part because I felt my impact on policy was limited.
-I have thus adjusted my career path and I am currently working in strategic political consulting at [Miller & Meier Consulting](https://www.miller-meier.de/) (please note disclaimer below).
+I have thus adjusted my career path and I am currently serving as Chief of Staff to the CEO at [Miller & Meier Consulting](https://www.miller-meier.de/), a Public Affairs Consultancy (please note disclaimer below).

 In November 2022, I launched [FMP](https://www.freiheitmachtpolitik.de), a pluralistic magazine for political analysis and strategy, with two colleagues.